 Scheduled at: 1pm until approximately 4 – 4.30pm

-I recommend taking the “Sip and Savor” Food Tour with Wander New Mexico Food Tours.
-Use the promo code mentioned in this link to get $10 off your tour.
-This is a half-day tour and will delight your senses with a range of delicious delectables, tastings, and wine pairings from top chefs and restaurants.
+I recommend taking a popular food tour with Food Tour New Mexico.
+This is a 2.5hr – 3hr tour and will delight your senses with a range of delicious delectables, tastings, and wine pairings from top chefs and restaurants.
+Use the promo code listed at this link for a special Santa Fe Selection discount off your tour.

-Or you could stop for lunch at any of the reliably yummy lunch spots, and continue your own exploration and check out a variety of New Mexico wines at The Wine Spot, or sample the unique artisanal spirits and cocktails at Santa Fe Spirits downtown tasting room, or visit their Southside distillery for a tour and tasting.
+Or you could stop for lunch at any of the reliably yummy lunch spots, and continue your own exploration and check out a variety of New Mexico unique artisanal spirits and cocktails at Santa Fe Spirits downtown tasting room, or visit their Southside distillery for a tour and tasting.

 The distillery is located about 7 miles from downtown.
 If you didn’t rent a car, Uber is an option.
 You may want to note that it is also close to the Santa Fe regional airport.
 You could save it until departure day, it’s a great stop for a tasting “flight” on your way to catch your flight home.